 You’ve given the underwriter your social security number, provided bank statements and explanations for every deposit to your account over the last ten years, emailed a thousand pages of tax returns and W2s dating back to when you first entered the workforce, and now you’re being asked to provide a blood sample and promise your first born child (and you don’t even plan on having kids!), in order to be approved for a mortgage…what gives?!

 If this sounds familiar, you’re not alone.
 The entire loan process can be rather confusing, all of the back and forth, trying to figure out where you are at in the process and wondering if you’ll ever actually get to close.
-In this Q&A, we will take a closer look at getting your loan through underwriting.

 We have just been through the underwriting process.
 Our loan has conditional approval from the underwriter.
 We have turned in all of our conditions as of Friday.
 To be a little more clear, we have been back and forth with the processor to get exactly what the underwriter needs.
 We all feel confident that what we turned in should meet the final demands of the conditions.